 Liquidity is the ability of a company to generate funds to support its current and future operations, satisfy its obligations, and otherwise operate on an ongoing basis.
 At December 31, 2016, the Company's cash balances totaled \$4,998,314 compared to \$2,555,151 at December 31, 2015.
-The increase in the cash balance of \$2,433,163 resulted primarily from the Company's net cash provided by operations offset by the increased use of cash in investing activities, principally the acquisition of new patent assets, and the increased use of cash in financing activities, principally the repayment of the Medtech acquisition debt as well as principal repayments made towards the Fortress debt.
+The increase in the cash balance of \$2,433,163 resulted primarily from the Company's net cash provided by operations offset by the increased use of cash in investing activities, principally the acquisition of new patent assets, and the increased use of cash in financing activities, principally the repayment of the remainder of the Medtech acquisition debt as well as principal repayments made towards the Fortress debt.

-The net working capital deficit increased by \$2,766,837 to a deficit of \$(14,939,583) at December 31, 2016 compared to a deficit of \$(12,172,746) at December 31, 2015.
-The increase in the net working capital deficit resulted primarily from an increase in the current portion of notes payable and accounts payable accounts payable and accounts payable accounts payable accounts payable accounts payable accoun
+The net working capital deficit increased by 2,766,837 to a deficit of (14,939,583) at December 31, 2016 compared to a deficit of (12,172,746) at December 31, 2015.
+The increase in the net working capital deficit resulted primarily from an increase in the current portion of notes payable and accounts payable and accrued expenses.